jdlaurence/sam-3d-body/data/README.md

 This repository provides setup instructions and utilities for preparing and processing datasets used in SAM-3D-Body, including downloading annotations and creating WebDataset archives.

+⚠️ Please note that you need to **request access** on the SAM 3D Body [Hugging Face repo](https://huggingface.co/datasets/facebook/sam-3d-body-dataset).
+Once accepted, you need to be authenticated to download the checkpoints.

+⚠️ SAM 3D Body data is available via HuggingFace globally, **except** in comprehensively sanctioned jurisdictions.
+Sanctioned jurisdiction will result in requests being **rejected**.

 ## 🧩 Environment Setup

 Create and configure the conda environment for dataset preparation: